edina/angular-build/README.md

 ### Mandatory folder structure & files
 Here's an overview of the structure imposed by this Build System.
-Note that if you've generated your project using the Yeoman generator, README files will be there to guide you.

 Please make sure to check the file organization section for more background about the organization and usage guidelines.

 * project root
-  * app: folder containing all the files of the application
+  * app: folder containing all the files of the application, defaults root, but is configurable, see above.
 	* components: folder containing components of your application (e.g., login, menu, ...); basically reusable pieces
 	* core: folder containing at least the entrypoint of your application
 	  * commons: folder containing common reusable code (e.g., base utilities)